THAMIZH-ARASU/Intel-8085-Microprocessor-Simulator/README.md

    - Stop: Halt program execution
    - Reset: Reset the CPU to initial state
    - Load/Save: Load or save assembly code files

+## Output Screenshots

+The simulator provides a visual interface with several key components:

+1. **Code Editor**: Located at the top-left, where you can write and edit your assembly code
+2. **Memory Viewer**: Shows the contents of memory locations in hexadecimal format
+3. **Register Display**: Shows the current state of all CPU registers (A, B, C, D, E, H, L, SP, PC)
+4. **Status Flags**: Displays the state of all CPU flags (S, Z, AC, P, C)
+5. **Output Console**: Shows program output and error messages
+6. **Control Panel**: Contains buttons for Run, Step, Stop, and Reset operations

+To view the output:
+1. Load or write your assembly code
+2. Click "Assemble" to compile the code
+3. Use the Run or Step buttons to execute the program
+4. The Memory Viewer and Register Display will update in real-time
+5. Any program output will appear in the Output Console

 ## Memory Editor